roseengineering/eggshell/README.md

 The first argument is the script name.
 While the remaining arguments are passed to the JavaScript runtime.

-Please see the example directory as well for sample Eggshell scripts.
+Please see the example directory for sample Eggshell scripts.